-- Make your own 30-second alcohol-free mouthwash.
-Mix a teaspoon of baking soda (which alters the pH level and fights odour in the mouth) into one cup of water and a few drops of antimicrobial peppermint essential oil.
+- Make your 30-second alcohol-free mouthwash.
+Mix a teaspoon of baking soda (which alters the pH level and eliminates odour in the mouth) into one cup of water and a few drops of antimicrobial peppermint essential oil.

 What Can Your Dentist Do To Help?

-If your bad breath is due to a buildup of plaque or tartar on, we may recommend a mouth rinse that kills the bacteria.
+If a buildup of plaque or tartar is the cause of your bad breath, we could suggest a mouth rinse that destroys the bacteria.
 We may also recommend toothpaste containing antibacterial agents that kill bacteria.

-In more serious cases, a good scale and clean can remove odour-causing bacteria.
+A good scale and clean can remove odour-causing bacteria in more severe cases.

-As well as our dentists, the supporting staff at West Ryde Dental Clinic are extremely dedicated and experienced to guarantee that each visit with us is as comfortable as possible.
+Like our dentists, the supporting staff at My Local Dentists West Ryde are highly dedicated and experienced to guarantee that each visit with us is as comfortable as possible.

 General Check-up, Scale and Clean, X-rays and Fluoride treatment (with any health insurance)